 If you know someone who might be suffering, or if you have a mental health issue yourself; I urge you to use today as a chance to open up about the real issues surrounding mental illness and help end the stigma surrounding the subject.
 With that in mind, I wanted to share my own personal story today.

 Many of you already know my history with depression and anxiety, but what you may not know is how social media has helped me overcome social anxiety in the past few months.
-Don’t get me wrong; it took me years of therapy and medication to get to this place, but every piece of social interaction online added up to help me along the way too.
+Don’t get me wrong; it took me years of therapy and medication to get to this place.
+I was lucky enough to see a counsellor through my doctor, but there are a lot of online psychiatry services out there now which I’d still be open to using.
+As well as professional help, every little piece of social interaction online added up to help me along the way too.

 If you follow me on Snapchat then you’ll know what I’m about to say.
 I LOVE TO TALK.
 Not to other human beings of course – that would be way too much interaction – but to myself on my mobile phone.